SorinoSSK/VFlowTech-Doc/content/apps/dashboards/dashboards/index.md

 {{< img-simple src="dashboards-home.png" alt="Dashboards home" class="border-0 rounded-circle" >}}

-On the left side is the vertical Dashboards app menu, where the icons have the following meaning.
+In the Dashboards app, there is a sidebar menu with the following icons.

 {{< img-simple src="dashboards-menu.png" alt="Dashboards menu" class="border-0 rounded-circle" >}}